ranjiGT/Vulpix/README.md

 # Portfolio

-Built using Overleaf
+Contains my biodata [^1] related to data science as well my research and publication contributions.

-Contains my biodata related to data science as well my research and publication contributions.
+[^1]: Made with ❤️ on Overleaf .